Mangu/azure-iot-hol/labs/lab4.md

     `
 4. Click on the button to store the query.
 5. We are done with the Stream Analytics job.
 From the Overview panel, click start.
-6. Back on the client.html file, change the apibaseurl to point to your new Azure Function (in the cloud)
+6. In the www folder, open signalr.js and change **apiBaseUrl** to point to your new Azure Function (in the cloud)